lleon95/ImgToROM_12bits/README.md

 <h3>Author: Luis Leon Vega</h3>
 <br>
 <h3>Description:</h3>
-<p>With this script, you can convert the PNG pictures and compress it with a 12 bit resolution.
-Also, you can generate an .hex files with the color info to upload it into a ROM for doing UI in a VGA implemented in a FPGA</p>
+<p>With this script, you can convert the PNG pictures and compress it with a 6 bit resolution (RGB).
+Also, you can generate an .bin files with the color info to upload it into a ROM for doing UI in a VGA implemented in a FPGA</p>